verbb/formie/docs/guides/submissions-workflows/using-submission-workflow-events.md

 Task-level listeners only fire when that built-in task runs for the current mode — so `afterTask` on `dispatch.triggerIntegrations` does not run on save-and-continue, even without an explicit guard.

-## Example: reject blocked email domains after validation
+## Example: Reject Blocked Email Domains After Validation

 Use `afterTask` on `validate.validateSubmission` when Formie has already run field rules and you want to add project-specific checks.
 Errors on the submission are picked up by `authorize.haltOnSubmissionErrors` later in the pipeline.